Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Features}

+{\emergencystretch=1em In Cargo, dependency relations are parameterised by features -- optional functionality of a package that can introduce additional dependencies.
+For example,

-Cargo supports \textit{features} of packages that are used to enable optional functionality that may require additional dependencies.
-Dependency relations are parameterised by a set of features, and features can also alter the dependencies of a package.
-The resolver unifies features, so a package will be provided with the union of all features requested by its dependers. { \emergencystretch=1em In the Python world, dependency specifiers define `extras' which can similarly add dependencies.
+selects the \texttt{image} crate's \texttt{png} feature, causing \texttt{image} to additionally depend on the \texttt{png} decoder crate.
+The resolver unifies features, so a package will be provided with the union of all features requested by its dependers.
+In the Python world, dependency specifiers define `extras' which can similarly add dependencies.
 Portage's \textit{USE flags} serve the same role: a dependency can request USE flags with \texttt{dev-libs/foo[bar]}, and USE flags can trigger additional dependencies via \mbox{\texttt{bar?\ (\ dev-libs/baz\ )}}.
-Like Spack's \textit{variants}, USE flags additionally allow a package to depend on the \textit{absence} of a flag -- \texttt{dev-libs/foo[-bar]} in Portage, \verb|depends_on('foo', when='~bar')| in Spack -- combining features with conflicts~(\S\ref{sec:background:differences:conflicts}).
-Cargo features are only additive: a depender can require a feature but not block its presence.
+USE flags additionally allow a package to depend on the \textit{absence} of a flag -- \texttt{dev-libs/foo[-bar]} in Portage -- combining features with conflicts~(\S\ref{sec.background.survey.conflicts}).
+Cargo features are only additive: a depender can require a feature but not block its presence. }